 What should I expect from my home health care?

-- Doctor or allowed practitioner’s orders are needed to start care.
-Once your doctor or allowed practitioner refers you for home health services, the home health agency will schedule an appointment and come to your home to talk to you about your needs and ask you some questions about your health.
+- Doctor or other health care provider's orders are needed to start care.
+Once your doctor or other health care provider refers you for home health services, the home health agency will schedule an appointment and come to your home to talk to you about your needs and ask you some questions about your health.

-- The home health agency staff will also talk to your doctor or allowed practitioner about your care and keep your doctor updated about your progress.
+- The home health agency staff will also talk to your doctor or other health care provider about your care and keep your them updated on your progress.

-- It’s important that home health staff see you as often as the doctor or allowed practitioner ordered.
+- It’s important that home health staff see you as often as the doctor or other health care provider ordered.

 Examples of what the home health staff should do: